subhero24/react-routing/README.md

 ## Redirects

 You can use a `<Redirect path="..." to="..." />` in your routes to redirect to another location.
-This component should not be used in your components, but can be used in your route config.
+This `<Redirect />` should not be used in your components, but can be used in your route config.

 Here's an example to redirect from a deprecated location `/users/me` to `/profile`.